kiki-95/BIA_Project/README.md

 ## 🌐 Streamlit App

-An interactive web application has been developed to:
+Have build an interactive web application:
 - Upload spectral data for classification
 - Visualize predictions with confidence scores